 The sector is facing increasing scrutiny in connection with human rights management within its complex value chain, most notably forced labour.
-As noted in our 2021 Modern Slavery Statement, the solar sector, in particular, came into the spotlight as a consequence of allegations of forced labour in the solar supply chain, most notably in polysilicon production.

 At Sonnedix, we strive for the highest standard of human rights and treat these allegations with the utmost seriousness.
-Following the allegations, we continued to take a two-fold approach in addressing this matter.
+We are taking the following two-fold approach to minimise our exposure to forced labour and human rights abuses in our supply chain.